AJohnstone2007/ART/README.md

 The default ART pipeline processes language inputs using an MGLL parser coupled to a general lexer, with semantics specified using either SOS-style reduction rules or attribute-action rules.
 The core idea in ART is to delay ambiguity resolution until a natural point in the pipeline by allowing alternative interpretations to coexist.

 You will find a tutorial and reference guide to ART in the document [SoftwareLanguageEngineeringWithART.pdf](https://github.com/AJohnstone2007/ART/tree/main/doc/SoftwareLanguageEngineeringWithART.pdf)

+art.jar is the current stable version. artALPHA.jar is the current development version.
+If you want to use the Integrated Development Environment you aill also need to install JavaFX from https://gluonhq.com/products/javafx/

 A variety of alternative algorithms are available in ART; in particular 'reference' GLL implementations that illustrate the central ideas along with a variety of optimisations.
 An early publication on these versions, and the associated presentation slides are [here](https://github.com/AJohnstone2007/ART/tree/main/doc/referenceImplementations).
 The corresponding code is [here](https://github.com/AJohnstone2007/ART/tree/main/src/uk/ac/rhul/cs/csle/art/cfg/gll).